-(b) the Operating Company becomes aware of authorised contractors, Undertakers or others proposing to carry out work that may have a physical effect on any Network Operations equipment
+(b) The Operating Company becomes aware of authorised contractors, Undertakers or others proposing to carry out work that may have a physical effect on any Network Operations equipment,

-The completion and submission of the form shall be in addition to all planning of relocation, design of relocation and consultation with the Director that the Operating Company shall undertake when it commences any planning of Operations, Works Contract or work that will impact on Network Operations Equipment, as detailed in Schedule 2 Scope, Section 5 Network Operations - Traffic Scotland, 5.2 Work Affecting or Damage or Damage to Traffic Scotland Infrastructure, 5.2.5.
+The completion and submission of the form shall be in addition to all planning of relocation, design of relocation and consultation with the Director that the Operating Company shall undertake when it commences any planning of Operations, Works Contract or work that will impact on Network Operations Equipment, as detailed in Schedule 2 Scope, Section 5 Network Operations - Traffic Scotland, 5.2 Work Affecting or Damage to Traffic Scotland Infrastructure, 5.2.5.

-- 5.2.3 Where the Operating Company deems that such Operations, Works Contracts or work shall have no physical effect on any Network Operations Equipment, the form shall be submitted to show a nil return. - 5.2.4 Where Operations or Works Contracts undertaken by the Operating Company involve the submission of a Statement of Intent and or a Value for Money Assessment, these shall include reference to any work required at a Network Operations Equipment Site.

-Where a Statement of Intent and or Value for Money Assessment identifies that Network Operations Equipment may be affected, a copy of the Statement of Intent and or Value for Money Assessment shall be issued simultaneously to the appropriate Network Operations Service Provider and the Director.

-- 5.2.5 The Operating Company shall consult and liaise with the Director and the appropriate Network Operations Service Provider regarding the nature of the Operations or Works Contract and, subject to Section 5 Network Operations, 5.2 Work Affecting of Damage to Traffic Scotland Infrastructure, 5.2.6, shall make arrangements for the affected Network Operations Equipment to be relocated, replaced or renewed.
+- 5.2.3 Where the Operating Company deems that such Operations, Works Contracts or work shall have no physical effect on any Network Operations Equipment, the form shall be submitted to show a nil return. - 5.2.4 Where Operations or Works Contracts undertaken by the Operating Company involve the submission of a Statement of Intent and or a Value for Money Assessment, these shall include reference to any work required at a Network Operations Equipment Site. - Where a Statement of Intent and or Value for Money Assessment identifies that Network Operations Equipment may be affected, a copy of the Statement of Intent and or Value for Money Assessment shall be issued simultaneously to the appropriate Network Operations Service Provider and the Director. - 5.2.5 The Operating Company shall consult and liaise with the Director and the appropriate Network Operations Service Provider regarding the nature of the Operations or Works Contract and, subject to Section 5 Network Operations, 5.2 Work Affecting of Damage to Traffic Scotland Infrastructure, 5.2.6, shall make arrangements for the affected Network Operations Equipment to be relocated, replaced or renewed.
 Such arrangements shall include as a minimum detailed planning and design of works to accommodate the diversion and relocation of Network Operations Equipment. - 5.2.6 The Operating Company shall only undertake the planning, design, diversion, relocation and renewal of the Network Operations Equipment where it demonstrates to the satisfaction of the Director that it has the skills and competence to undertake such work and the Director has consented in writing to the Operating Company undertaking such Operations.

-Where such consent has been received the Operating Company shall undertake and complete these Operations as an integral part of the Operations including a Works Contract and shall;
+Where such consent has been received the Operating Company shall undertake and complete these Operations as an integral part of the Operations including a Works Contract and shall:

-- (a) complete the planning and Design of the diversion, relocation or renewal of Network Operations Equipment as part of the planning and design of the Operations including a Works Contract in consultation with the Director and the relevant Network Operations Service Provider, - (b) complete any diversion and relocation of Network Operations Equipment in advance of, or during, the Operations including a Works Contract as appropriate, - (c) when the Operations include road surfacing, ensure that Network Operations surface detection equipment is replaced and operational as part of the Operations or Works Contract or, if consented to in writing by the Director, within seven (7) Working Days of the surface course being laid, and - (d) undertake all relevant and statutory testing of Network Operations Equipment and the provision of Records to enable the Director and the Network Operations service providers to maintain the relevant Health and Safety File and New Roads and Street Works Act 1991, as amended by the Transport (Scotland) Act 2005, records.
+- (a) Complete the planning and Design of the diversion, relocation or renewal of Network Operations Equipment as part of the planning and design of the Operations including a Works Contract in consultation with the Director and the relevant Network Operations Service Provider, - (b) Complete any diversion and relocation of Network Operations Equipment in advance of, or during, the Operations including a Works Contract as appropriate, - (c) When the Operations include road surfacing, the Operating Company shall liaise with the appropriate Network Operations Contractors to ensure that Network Operations below ground detection equipment is replaced or reinstated as required, and commissioned and operational as part of the Operations or Works Contract or, if consented to in writing by the Director, within seven (7) Working Days of the surface course being laid, and - (d) Undertake all relevant and statutory testing of Network Operations Equipment and the provision of Records to enable the Director and the Network Operations service providers to maintain the relevant Health and Safety File and New Roads and Street Works Act 1991, as amended by the Transport (Scotland) Act 2005 and by the Transport (Scotland) Act 2019, records.